We ship worldwide. Thousands of adventures delivered to over 30 countries!

 Place the sticker on the timeline and find modern-day China on the world map.
 Find a cosy place to read the illustrated time-travelling Ancient China story with the matching bookmark, then learn some Ancient China facts in the history magazine.

 Learn about Ancient China and make your very own Kite and fly it!
-Colour in the three Ancient China-themed designs with the pencils provided, then treasure your very own Ancient China-inspired stickers and special gift.
+Colour in the three Ancient China-themed designs, then treasure your very own Ancient China-inspired stickers and special gift.

 Begin the history adventure with a Mysteries in Time subscription box for kids.